 Custom Game Printing

-Us-Ticket has a number of product offerings that include punched holes for strings, coat hangers, key rings and other uses that require a ticket to be attached to another item.
+US-Ticket has a number of products that include punched holes for strings, coat hangers, key rings and other uses that require a ticket to be attached to another item.
 Sometimes it is necessary or beneficial to reinforce the hole punch area with a thin plastic film.
 The added integrity prevents tear-out of the hole.
 The reinforcement film is a clear mylar plastic that is only about .001” (1 mil).
 Call or email us to find out more about reinforced ticket holes.

 Padded (or booked) tickets are held together by a strong but flexible padding compound similar to Elmer's Glue.
 Tickets are usually grouped together in amounts ranging from 100 to 1000 and glued along one side.
 This allows the stack to stay together for easy transport and allows for quick distribution of tickets.